-The School District of Janesville is committed to the principle that transgender students have opportunities to participate in WIAA-sponsored athletics and school-sponsored activities.
 The WIAA has developed a policy to address the participation and eligibility of transgender student-athletes.
-The SDJ embraces the WIAA policy, which seeks to balance the important goals of equity, physical safety, and competitive equality.
+The SDJ complies with the WIAA Policy (updated February 2025), which seeks to balance the important goals of equity, physical safety, and competitive equality.